cpaxton/germ/Readme.md

 ### GERM ROS

 The package `germ_ros` provides a connection between GERM's Neo4j back and and different application-specific modules via ROS messages.

+## Glossary

+This section contains defined entities, classes, and predicates in GERM with some set, expected meaning.
+Write down conventions here.

+### Predicates

+#### IS-A

+*(Parent) IS-A (Child)* means that the entity named *Parent* is a member of class *Child*.
+This relationship should not have any additional properties.